MatthewSantoso/DM-and-CM-Calculator/README.md

 	- Percentage: removes all pores smaller than half a standard deviation above the average pore size
 	- Size: only keeps the largest 60 pores, or the largest 5% of the pores, whichever results in smaller number of pores.
 - Some UI improvements to make it less laggy and easier to use
-- New slider to enable manipulation of neighborhood size for adaptive thresholding.
+- ~~New slider to enable manipulation of neighborhood size for adaptive thresholding.~~ (Implemented in main)
 - New visualization of painter drawings.
 Now the mask can be overlayed on the grayscale so you can see what's wrong better.
 Enabled by a toggle button.
 - CM is calculated slightly differently so there won't be negative CM values.
 - Shrinkage % is now reported.
 The thickness of the membrane is the minimum Feret diameter of the binary mask.
 Cannot be calculated for "No Top" membranes.